SQream/sqream_docs/guides/setup/index.rst

 Setting up SQream DB
 ***********************

-In the topics below, you can find what it takes to prepare and install SQream DB.
+Find what it takes to prepare and install SQream DB in the topics below.

 Browse the articles in the sidebar, or use the search to find the information you need.